 HOW AND WHEN TO GIVE A CAT A BATH

-Is your cat giving off an unpleasant odor or crawling with fleas?
-It’s time for a cat bath.
+Need help figuring out how to give your cat a bath?
 Use these tips and tricks to make the process less traumatic for both of you.

 Tips on How to Give Your Cat a Bath